Classic Instruments – The Roland TR-808

 When you think of instruments and pieces of music making equipment and their impact on the music industry, fewer have been less responsible for shaping the sound of modern music than the Roland TR-808 Rhythm Composer.
 This analogue drum machine was manufactured by Japanese electronics company Roland at the start of the 80s and was the first truly programmable drum machine.

-Every sound in the Transistor based 808 is instantly recognizable.
+Every sound in the Transistor based 808 is instantly recognisable.
 From the Sub heavy kicks that influenced numerous genres to the snappy bright snares and other worldly cowbells, each has become iconic in their own right.
 This amazing pallet of sounds coupled with the powerful built in sequencer made the 808 a producers dream.

 The 808 had a few brushes with popular music during its early years.
 Notably on Afrika Bambaata’s ‘Planet Rock’ and Marvin Gaye’s ‘Sexual Healing’ however it took a while for it to reach cult status.
 Starting it’s life a as a play along musicians aid the use of such instruments in real life production was often frowned upon by the industry.